Jesse Jackson Racist Comments: A Look at Controversies in the Civil Rights Icon’s Legacy

 Reverend Jesse Louis Jackson died at age 84, surrounded by family.
-He was known as a civil rights activist, two-time presidential candidate, founder of the Rainbow/PUSH Coalition, and a protégé of Dr. Martin Luther King Jr. Tributes came from leaders across the political spectrum, reflecting his influence on U.S. politics and social justice movements.
+He was known nationally as a prominent civil rights activist, a two-time U.S. presidential candidate, the founder of the Rainbow/PUSH Coalition, and a close associate of Dr. Martin Luther King Jr. Leaders from across the political spectrum issued tributes, highlighting his role in shaping modern civil rights advocacy, voter engagement efforts, and social justice initiatives.

 The “Hymietown” Controversy